official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 “You need to be aware of this correspondence.
 I’ve got the matter in hand – I’ll probably ask the MOD to produce a draft reply for discussion with them and FCO – but I may need to ask you to weigh in if the Attorney is unconvinced by
-our arguments.”196
+our arguments.”[^196]

 358. Copies of the letter were circulated widely within the MOD, and to Mr Hoon.

-195 Letter Brummell to McKane, 24 August 2001, ‘Iraq’.
+[^195]: Letter Brummell to McKane, 24 August 2001, ‘Iraq’.
-196 Manuscript comment McKane to Manning, 3 September 2001, on Letter Brummell to McKane,
+[^196]: Manuscript comment McKane to Manning, 3 September 2001, on Letter Brummell to McKane,
 24 August 2001, ‘Iraq’.

 260

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 359. Mr McKane responded to Mr Brummell’s letter on 16 October (see Section 3.1).